 Ventilation is important if you want to feel comfortable in your motor home.
-No-draught ventilation has been integrated above the driving unit in your motor home.
-The roof lights ensure ventilation.
-Never interfere with the way in which they operate.
+Draft-free ventilation is integrated in your mobile home via the traction unit; de-aerating via the roof bonnets.
+Do not interfere with their mode of operation!